isomerpages/sportsg-safesport/latest/news/_posts/2023-08-08-post-Equipping Athletes as First Responders.md

 ![Trainers and participants pose for a photo next to a navy blue Safe Sport pull up banner](/images/Resources%20Images/acsotraining.JPG)
 *Pictured: Twenty one newly trained athlete Safeguarding Officers*

-In July, Safe Sport and Singapore National Olympic Council Athletes' Commission (SNOCAC) held a Safeguarding Officer training session exclusively for SNOCAC members and Athlete’s Commission representatives.
+In July, Safe Sport and Singapore National Olympic Council Athletes' Commission (SNOCAC) held a Safeguarding Officer training session exclusively for SNOCAC members and Athletes' Commission representatives.
 Twenty one athletes representing thirteen National Sporting Associations successfully completed the training.&nbsp;

 Safe sporting environments should empower athletes, and we are proud to have increased athlete representation among Safeguarding Officers.
-Participants learnt how to support peers who may be in distress and reporting protocol for Safe Sport misconduct.
+Participants learnt how to support peers who may be in distress and the reporting protocol for Safe Sport misconduct.

 The participants were also inspired by the [IOC Athletes' Declaration](https://olympics.com/athlete365/athletes-declaration/) to highlight the roles and responsibilities they have to create safe environments.
 Watch the video below to see what they had to say: